skip to main

 Close Menu

-Safe Streets for All Grant Program
+Safe Streets for All Grants

 The U.S. Department of Transportation’s Safe Streets for All Grant Program provides funding to local governments and metropolitan planning organizations, or MPOs, to develop safety action plans and to carry out projects identified in those plans.